15 Top-Rated Day Trips from Toronto

 The village of St. Jacob's lies in a pastoral country setting about two hours west of Toronto, near the town of Waterloo.
 The area is known for its large population of Old Order Mennonites.

-The most famous attraction here is the year-round farmers' market, where local farmers come to sell their goods.
-The farmers' market is more than just fruits and vegetables, with artisans displaying one-of-a-kind pieces of art, crafts, and home décor, along with prepared foods.
+The most famous attraction here is the year-round St. Jacob's Market, where local farmers come to sell their goods.
+The farmers' market is more than just fruits and vegetables, with artisans displaying one-of-a-kind pieces of art, crafts, and home décor, and prepared foods.

 The food court alone is worth the trip, with local specialties and well-known favorite dishes on offer.
 Depending on the time of year, there are often vendors set up outside the market hall with clothing and seasonal items for sale.

 In the village of St. Jacob's, a variety of stores also offer arts and crafts, jewelry, clothing, furniture, and gift items.
-St. Jacob's Outlets have all the latest brand names in fashion and home decor, while the Market Road Antiques has everything in the old department.
+St. Jacob's Outlet Mall has all the latest brand names in fashion and home decor, while the Market Road Antiques has everything in the old department.
 The town is particularly popular with shoppers at Christmas.

 Although Blue Mountain is usually the place that jumps to mind when you think of ski resorts near Toronto, a surprising number of ski hills can be found within a couple of hours of the GTA.
 Some of these offer better prices and shorter lines, as well as a different atmosphere.
 Also, some of these are actually in Upstate New York.